PAFT-Inclusive/.github/profile/README.md

 ## Hi there 👋
 Welcome to PAFT Financial Services Private Limited.
-We're about providing financial services and supports,trust activities to clients and organisations you can know more about our trust activites in [pattrichy.org](https://pattrichy.org)
+We're about providing financial services and supports,trust activities to clients and organisations you can know more about our financial activities in [patgroup.org](https://patgroup.org) and trust activites in [pattrichy.org](https://pattrichy.org)

 <!--